-The Student Wellbeing Coordinator and Leadership Team must ensure appropriate steps are taken by the school to protect the child and other children from any continued risk of abuse.
+The child safety officer and any other responsible staff or teams must ensure appropriate steps are taken by the school to protect the child and other children from any continued risk of abuse.
 These steps must be taken in consultation with any relevant external agency or Department staff such as DFFH Child Protection, Victoria Police, Legal Division or Employee Conduct Branch.
 Ongoing protection will also include further reports to authorities if new information comes to light or further incidents occur.